noisecapella/memoize-decorator/README.md

 memoize-decorator
 =================

-Python memoization decorator which caches to disk
+This extends the example at [http://wiki.python.org/moin/PythonDecoratorLibrary#Memoize](http://wiki.python.org/moin/PythonDecoratorLibrary#Memoize) to cache the function to disk and provide versioning.